biblestudy: John (Part 22)

 It illustrates what He meant: “I am the way, I will show you how to get there.”
 So He takes us in hand, and we follow the way that He goes.
 When we get to the destination, He is right there with us as well.

-In John 14:6, “the truth,” Christ not only told us truth, but He embodies truth.
+In verse 6, He says, “the truth.”
+Christ not only told us truth, but He embodies truth.
 There is a big difference between merely being told truth and embodying it.
 He is truth, there is no other way that it can be put.
 Someone can tell you truth and it has some impact on you, but if you know that they are truth, and they live it, they embody it, it means a great deal more to you.
 The kind of life that He lived is the kind of life that God wants us to live.

 John 14:7-11 “If you had known Me, you would have known My Father also; and from now on you know Him and have seen Him.”
 Philip said to Him, “Lord, show us the Father, and it is sufficient for us.”
 Jesus said to him, “Have I been with you so long, and yet you have not known Me, Philip?
 He who has seen Me has seen the Father; so how can you say, ‘Show us the Father’?
 Do you not believe that I am in the Father, and the Father in Me?
 The words that I speak to you I do not speak on My own authority; but the Father who dwells in Me does the works.
 Believe Me that I am in the Father and the Father in Me, or else believe Me for the sake of the works themselves.”